homeymusic/mami.codi.R/README.md

 Oxenham, 2014.

-The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: variance. variance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. variance acts as the physiological limits mentioned by Oxenham, above.
+The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: variance.
+Variance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. variance acts as the physiological limits mentioned by Oxenham, above.